 Acts 11

-The apostles in Jerusalem hear that Peter has eaten with uncircumcised Gentiles and even stayed in their home.
-They summon him to account.
-This is not a minor infraction - it violates the boundaries that have defined God's people since Moses.
-Peter stands and recounts the vision: a sheet lowered from heaven, unclean animals declared clean, a voice saying “What God hath cleansed, that call not thou common.”
-Then the Spirit fell on Cornelius and his household just as at Pentecost.
-Peter's question silences them all: “Who was I, that I could withstand God?”
-The answer is: no one.
+Peter ate at a Gentile table, and Jerusalem wants an answer.
+The charge is not rudeness; it is a breach of the wall around God's people since Moses.
+So Peter tells the story: a sheet from heaven, unclean animals called clean, a voice saying “What God hath cleansed, that call not thou common.”
+Then the Spirit fell on a Roman household just as at Pentecost, and one question ends it: “Who was I, that I could withstand God?”
+No one.
+They fall silent and glorify God.

 Tap any highlighted phrase to jump to the commentary that unpacks it.